ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/inheritance-design.md

 `__init__` rules:
 1. If a classdef implements `__init__` explicitly, then obviously we just use that one regardless of any inherited `__init__` or the default no-op, no-arg `__init__`
+   This means that the typechecking rule must treat it differently: the explicit one does not have to match the signature of the inherited one.
 2. The constructor method call must align with the `__init__` method of the class
 3. If a classdef does not implement `__init__` explicitly, it inherits the one from its superclass.
 If no such method exists, use the no-op, no-arg one.